billpg/HashBack/README.md

 }
 ```

 The Saas website code looks up user 12 and finds an active user with CRTE configured.
-(If not, it would immediately) respond with an error.
+(If CRTE isn't configured, it would immediately respond with an error.)
 At this point, the Saas service does not yet know if the Initiate request came from the real Carol, yet.

-Despite this, the Saas service generates a Brarer token by base64 encodig some securly generated bytes and signs the token using HMAC with the key supplied in the initial.
+The Saas service duly generates a Bearer token and signs the token using HMAC with the key supplied in the initial request.
 It does not yet save this token to it's own database but holds it in memory until such time the providence of Carol as the Initiator can be confirmed.

-Using Carol's configured URL and the generated Bearer token, the Saas web service software opens up a new HTTPS request:
+Using the URL Carol configured earlier, the Saas web service software opens up a new HTTPS request:
 ```
 POST https://carol.example/saas/crte-receive-token
 Content-Type: application/json